 Value investing has evolved over time.
-Its roots are in the Great Depression of the 1930s and its aftermath, when the strategy’s focus was purely on buying companies whose assets were worth more than their share price.
-That was largely because many companies were going out of business during the Depression, so opportunities to buy shares for less than the value of assets had direct implications when a company liquidated and paid out any remaining cash proceeds to shareholders.
+Its roots are in the Great Depression of the 1930s and its aftermath when the strategy’s focus was purely on buying companies whose assets were worth more than their share price.
+This was largely because many companies were going out of business during the Depression, so opportunities to buy shares for less than the value of assets had direct implications when a company liquidated and paid out any remaining cash proceeds to shareholders.

-Since then, though, value investing has grown into more fundamental analysis of a company’s cash flows and earnings.
+Since then, though, value investing has grown into a more fundamental analysis of a company’s cash flows and earnings.
 Value investors also look at a company’s competitive advantages to assess whether a share is deeply discounted.

 Who are the two most famous value investors?

 Benjamin Graham is generally regarded as the father of value investing.
 Graham’s Security Analysis, published in 1934, and The Intelligent Investor, published in 1949, established the precepts of value investing.
 These include the concept of intrinsic value and the importance of establishing a margin of safety in the price you pay versus the value of the assets you buy.
 Graham’s strategy was often referred to as “cigar butt” investing, on the (rather disgusting) idea of picking up discarded cigar butts that still had a puff or two remaining in them.